What are Floater Funds?

 - Mixed portfolio of debt securities

-Floater funds invest majority of their assets in floating rate instruments, which yield quality returns during favourable interest rate movement.
+Floater funds invest the majority of their assets in floating rate instruments, which yield quality returns during favourable interest rate movement.
 Rest of the assets are allocated to fixed-income securities.
-This diversification among debt securities lead to better returns in the long investment horizon.
+This diversification among debt securities leads to better returns in the long investment horizon.

 - Less Risky

-Floater Funds yield high returns in the long run compared to other kinds of debt investment and bank fixed deposit.
+Floater Funds yield high returns in the long run compared to other kinds of debt investments and bank fixed deposits.
 Unlike other short term debt funds, these funds tend to be less volatile.
 When interest rates in the debt market are expected to rise, one should leverage the opportunity to earn high returns via investment in floater funds.

 - Taxation Policy on Floater Funds

 Floater Funds are taxed just like any other debt mutual fund in India.
-For a holding period of less than 3 years, Short Term Capital Gains (STCG) is levied, which is according to the income tax slab of investor.
-If an investment is held for more than 3 years, Long Term Capitals Gains Tax is levied, which currently stands at 20%, with the benefit of indexation.
+For a holding period of less than 3 years, Short Term Capital Gains (STCG) is levied, which is according to the income tax slab of investors.
+If an investment is held for more than 3 years, Long Term Capital Gains Tax is levied, which currently stands at 20%, with the benefit of indexation.